1920s: Science

-In 1928, Alexander Fleming discovers penicillin.
+In 1928, Alexander Fleming discovers penicillin (photographed in 1943).

 Howard Carter opens the innermost shrine of King Tutankhamun's tomb near Luxor, Egypt, 1922.

+1927 Solvay Conference on Quantum Mechanics, which brought together the greatest scientific minds of the era, including Albert Einstein, Niels Bohr, Marie Curie, Werner Heisenberg, Erwin Schrödinger, and Max Planck.

 Popular culture

 Film

 Ben-Hur: A Tale of the Christ (full movie displayed) was the highest-grossing movie of the 1920s by some metrics.

 Silent films were popular in this decade, with the highest-grossing film of this decade being either 1925 American silent epic adventure-drama film Ben-Hur: A Tale of the Christ or the 1925 American silent war drama film The Big Parade, depending on the metrics used: Ben-Hur grossed more during its initial release, but The Big Parade ultimately grossed more via re-releases.